Department of Motor Vehicles Benefits

 U.S. Department of Veterans Affairs (VA) Facilities

-Summary of Virginia Military and Veterans Benefits: The Commonwealth of Virginia offers special benefits for its military Service members and Veterans including state tax advantages, education and tuition assistance, vehicle tags, as well as hunting and fishing license privileges.
+Summary of Virginia Military and Veterans Benefits: The Commonwealth of Virginia offers special benefits for its military Service members and Veterans including state tax advantages, education and tuition assistance, employment assistance, vehicle tags, as well as hunting and fishing license privileges.
 Eligibility for some benefits may depend on residency, military component, and Veteran disability status.

 Virginia Military and Veterans State Benefit Highlights and Eligibility